V0ldek/aligners/README.md

 ## Status

 This crate is under active development and the API is unstable.
 It contains the MVP of being able to align your bytes to page or SIMD-block boundary and iterate over aligned blocks.

+The crate is continuously built and tested on a number of architectures.
+We also use [Miri](https://github.com/rust-lang/miri) on multiple target triples to test for hard-to-find bugs.

 ## Unsafety